 C x 3.66 = CO2e.

-This is based on the ratio of the molecular weight of carbon dioxide to that of one atom of elemental carbon: 44/12.
+This is based on the ratio of the molecular weight of carbon dioxide to one atom of elemental carbon: 44/12.
 Thus, each kilogram (symbol: kg) of elemental carbon equals 44/12 = 3.66 kg CO2 equivalent.
-Conversely, each kg of CO2 equivalent contains 12/44 or 0.27 kg C. In all cases I use “pure” CO2e equivalent, where no other GHGs are bundled in the expression.
-The reader should, however, know that CO2e figures encountered elsewhere may force mixtures of methane, nitrous oxide, hydrofluorocarbons, among others, into calculations expressed interchangeably as a common unit CO2e or CO2eq.
+Conversely, each kg of CO2 equivalent contains 12/44 or 0.27 kg C. In all cases, I use the “pure” CO2e equivalent, where no other GHGs are bundled in the expression.
+The reader should, however, know that CO2e figures encountered elsewhere may force mixtures of methane, nitrous oxide, and hydrofluorocarbons, among others, into calculations expressed interchangeably as a common unit CO2e or CO2eq.

-2The estimate I quoted from Quéré et al. 2016 was 41.9 ± 2.8 Gt CO2.
-Currently (January 2020) the linked source, Global Carbon Project, says 35.5 Gt CO2 so the text has been changed to agree with this figure.
+2The estimate quoted from Quéré et al. 2016 was 41.9 ± 2.8 Gt CO2.
+As of January 2020 the same linked source, Global Carbon Project, says 35.5 Gt CO2 so my text has been changed to agree with this figure.
 I don’t know where the CGP sources its data from, but the reader should keep in mind that all “global” estimates regardless of source are subject to error.

 Aguilera, E., L. Lassaletta, A. Gattinger, and B.S.
 Gimeno.
 2013.
 Managing soil carbon for climate change mitigation and adaptation in Mediterranean cropping systems: A meta-analysis.
 Agriculture, Ecosystems & Environment 168: 25–36.

 Baker, J.M., T.E.
 Ochsner, R.T.
 Venterea, and T.J.
 Griffis.
 2007.
 Tillage and soil carbon sequestration—What do we really know?
 Agriculture, Ecosystems & Environment 118 (1–4): 1–5.